 Which pumpkin seeds are edible?

-All of ’em.
-No, really!
-If you buy a pumpkin, the seeds will be edible.
-That’s not to say they’ll necessarily taste great – some are just a little too tough to get the shell off or the seeds are very small – but in my opinion, it’s always worth giving a try.
+All of the pumpkin varieties have edible seeds, but that’s not to say they’ll necessarily taste great, and some are just a little too tough to get the shell off or the seeds are very small.

 How to remove and clean pumpkin seeds